-The goal of the Coaching Youth at Risk of Addiction certificate program is to train professional counselors, psychologists and social workers in coaching skills to work effectively with children and teens in order to prevent and reduce drug and alcohol abuse.
+The goal of the Coaching Youth at Risk of Addiction certificate program is to train professional counselors, psychologists and social workers in coaching skills to work effectively with children and teens in order to prevent and reduce drug and alcohol use.
 In this program, the coach is an educated individual who works with children, teens and young adults in the course of their career.

-Drug and alcohol abuse are typically a chronic disorder characterized by occasional relapses.
+Drug and alcohol misuse are typically a chronic disorder characterized by occasional relapses.
 A short, on-time treatment is usually not sufficient.
 Treatment is a long-term process that involves multiple interventions and regular monitoring.
 Treatment can occur in a variety of settings, take many forms, and last for different lengths of time.
 The specific type of treatment or combination of treatments for an individual will vary depending on the patient’s individual needs and, often, types of drugs used.
-Coaching is one model for helping people to prevent drug and alcohol abuse and to motivate them to stay in recovery once they have moved into addiction.
+Coaching is one model for helping people to prevent drug and alcohol use and to motivate them to stay in recovery once they have moved into addiction.

-Coaching Youth at Risk of Addiction workshops will present a variety of evidence-based approaches to treating addiction creating the user-friendly treatment techniques based on research for use in front-line clinical settings as described by The Blending Initiative.
+Coaching Youth at Risk of Addiction workshops will present a variety of evidence-based approaches to treating substance use disorders creating the user-friendly treatment techniques based on research for use in front-line clinical settings as described by The Blending Initiative.
 It will enhance the skills of professional counselors, psychologists and social workers as one contributing factor to address the drug crisis in the state of New Hampshire.

 The certificate program will:

 Certificate requires completion of four "required" workshops and two "elective" workshops within a two year period.

 Spring 2019 Certificate Workshop Schedule: